ecg-lab/GTA-Hunter-v1/README.md

 python GTA_Hunter.py -g data/training/gta/3_gta.faa -v data/training/viral/3_viral.faa -c 100 -k 3 -q example_run/g3_example.faa
 ```
   As an output, the first two genes will be classified as "GTAs" and other three as "viruses".
   If you want to identify RcGTA-like genes from the whole proteome, the 'blast' function can be used.
-Try the following example run for Paracoccus marcussi:
+Try the following example run for Paracoccus marcussi (note: create 'example_outdir' folder):
 ```
 python GTA_Hunter.py -b -f example_blast/ -o example_outdir/ -O
 ```